appscode-cloud/ui-wizards/charts/chartsxhelmdev-clusterchartpreset-editor-options/README.md

 ## Configuration

-The following table lists the configurable parameters of the `chartsxhelmdev-clusterchartpreset-editor-options` chart and their default values.
+The following table lists the configurable parameters of the `uibytebuildersdev-component-kubedb-ui-presets` chart and their default values.

 |                        Parameter                        |                                                                                Description                                                                                |                          Default                          |
 |---------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------|